 I would see such a mismatch.
 On the one hand, they had put a ton of time, effort, and money into building a stunning show booth.
-Then you would look at their website, and see that the same thought and care hand’t gone into its creation.
+Then you would look at their website, and see that the same thought and care hadn’t gone into its creation.

-This doesn’t apply to everyone, of course – there were many well thought out websites.
-But I was surprised by how many of the bigger and more established brands had a sorely out of date website.
+This doesn’t apply to everyone, of course – there were many well-thought-out websites.
+But I was surprised by how many of the bigger and more established brands had a sorely out-of-date website.

 Now, some businesses have decided to be wholesale-only.
 Others have a retail website, but sales on their website are kind of a “bonus.”
-It’s not the heart of their business, and they haven’t put a lot of care into the customer experience .
+It’s not the heart of their business, and they haven’t put a lot of care into the customer experience.
 This is such a shame.